coolmechel/blog/_posts/2022-01-28-when-taking-things-apart.md

 ***
 ![Scattered wires](../img/phone-line.jpg "Untidy Phone line")

+  > Gun slinger technicians do not learn as fast as other technicians because they do not determine the real causes of problems.

 A good technician, on the other hand, makes a list of symptoms (even if it is simply a mental list) followed by a list of things to try.
 Then the technician tries